fbalao/AFLPsim/README.md

-To install the development version of ggplot2, it's easiest to use the `devtools` package:
+To install the development version of AFLPsim, it's easiest to use the `devtools` package:

    > install.packages("devtools")